How to Finally Stop Biting Your Nails

-Here's how to stop biting nails the right way: Effective goals are specific and easy to measure, like drinking an extra glass of water every day, rather than drinking more water in general.
-Once you decide to break up with nail biting, a habit that affects some 20 to 30 percent of Americans, according to the Journal of Dermatological Treatment, take a few minutes to make a concrete commitment, complete with definitive goals.
-Consider committing to an hour of no nail biting and gradually work your way up to two hours, three hours, and whole days and weeks.
+Here’s how to stop biting nails the right way.
+Effective goals are specific and easy to measure, like drinking an extra glass of water every day rather than drinking more water in general.
+Once you decide to break up with nail-biting, a habit that affects some 20 to 30 percent of Americans, according to the Journal of Dermatological Treatment, take a few minutes to make a concrete commitment, complete with definitive goals.
+Consider committing to an hour of no nail-biting and gradually work your way up to two hours, three hours, and whole days and weeks.
 If it helps, reward yourself with little treats, like a gourmet coffee or an iTunes song download.
-Here's what biting your nails says about your personality.
+Here’s what biting your nails says about your personality.

 If you’re a habitual nail biter, chances are you don’t even remember when this habit formed.
-“The action of biting nails is often a childhood habit that many people carry into adulthood and over time becomes extremely difficult to quit,” says David Bank, MD, board-certified dermatologist and director of The Center for Dermatology, Cosmetic and Laser Surgery.
+“The action of biting nails is often a childhood habit that many people carry into adulthood and [that] over time becomes extremely difficult to quit,” says David Bank, MD, a board-certified dermatologist and director of The Center for Dermatology, Cosmetic and Laser Surgery.
 If your nail-biting habit has become so second nature that you don’t even realize you’re nibbling, you may need a heads-up from family or friends.
 Dr. Bank advises sharing your goal with the people closest to you, asking them to bring any absent-minded munching to your attention.
 Nail-biting is just one of eight annoying habits with a scientific explanation.

 Set reminders or alarms